tahczeban/stock-analysis2/README.md

 _______________
-***OVERVIEW:*** This challenge assist Steve with stock market analysis for his parents expandinig dataset, refactoring to loop through data to aquire same data, in a more efficient script runt hrough
+***OVERVIEW:*** This challenge assist Steve with stock market analysis for his parents, while expandinig the dataset for the last few year.
+Refactor to loop same information refactoring  (not changing data, but making more efficient/less memory/improving logic of code)to loop through data to aquire same data, in a more efficient script runt hrough written to presset whatsup

 _____________
 ***RESULTS:***